merenlab/anvio.org/help/main/programs/anvi-estimate-scg-taxonomy/index.md

 ### 5. Look at multiple metagenomes at the same time

-You can even use this program to look at multiple metagenomes by providing a <span class="artifact-n">[metagenomes](/help/main/artifacts/metagenomes)</span> artifact.
+You can even use this program to examine multiple metagenomes by providing a <span class="artifact-n">[metagenomes](/help/main/artifacts/metagenomes)</span> artifact.
 This is useful to get an overview of what kinds of taxa might be in your metagenomes, and what kinds of taxa they share.

 Running this